nitinpune55/springboot-assignment/README.md

 Prerequisites
 =============
 You will need access to Jenkins instance installed @ http://ec2-13-126-212-110.ap-south-1.compute.amazonaws.com:9090 to review/manage the CI/CD pipeline.
-User name and password will be shared with you in an email.
+Anonymous users will have permissions to manage and execute jobs and to configure SCM.
+If still required, a user name and password can be shared with you in an email upon request.

 Deployment & Running Instructions
 =================================